Matteo Battistini

-Matteo Battistini (born 18 February 1994) is an Italian professional footballer who plays as a centre back for club Lecco.
+Matteo Battistini (born 18 February 1994) is an Italian professional footballer who plays as a centre back for club Reggiana.

 Club career

 Formed on Carrarese youth system, Battistini made his debut with the first team on 24 March 2013 against Gubbio.

 On 4 July 2018, Battistini left Pro Piacenza and joined to Pro Patria.

 On 21 August 2020 he joined to Serie C club Piacenza.

 On 8 July 2021, the defender joined to Serie C club Lecco.

 On 1 February 2024, Battistini was loaned by Crotone, with an option to buy.

 Personal life

 Matteo is the son of former footballer Sergio Battistini.